kyma-project/istio/docs/user/operation-guides/02-30-enable-istio-access-logs.md

 The [log format](https://github.com/kyma-project/istio/blob/main/internal/istiooperator/istio-operator.yaml#L160) is based on the Istio default format enhanced with the attributes relevant for identifying the related trace context conform to the [w3c-tracecontext](https://www.w3.org/TR/trace-context/) protocol.
 See [Kyma tracing](https://kyma-project.io/#/telemetry-manager/user/03-traces) for more details on tracing.
 See [Istio tracing](https://kyma-project.io/#/telemetry-manager/user/03-traces?id=istio) on how to enable trace context propagation with Istio.

 > [!WARNING]
 >  Enabling access logs may drastically increase logs volume and might quickly fill up your log storage.
-Also, the provided feature uses an API in alpha state, which may change in future releases.

 ## Configuration